Tazahm/oKronos/README.md

 - On Linux : use okronos.sh file.

 ## Modification
-You can use any editor or IDE, the sources are provided into eclipse projects.
+You can use any editor or IDE.

-NB : build can be perform with eclipse.
+Modifications can be perform with eclipse, but to prevent inline compilation errors:
+- the package javax.xml shall been removed from the library xml-apis-1.0.b2.jar into the maven repository (usually $OME/.m2/repository/xml-apis/xml-apis/1.0.b2).
+- lombok shall be added to eclipse: see https://projectlombok.org/setup/eclipse.

+To run oKronos via eclipse :
+- add a new java application run configuration.
+- add following vm arguments: "--module-path "../../resources/linux/javafx-sdk-11.0.2/lib" --add-modules=ALL-MODULE-PATH -Dconfigfile=src/test/dataset/init.properties"

 ## User documentation
 You will find a general presentation into the folder doc/gen.